Walsh Family History

 The following excerpt was provided by Mrs. Ellen Veronica TeBockhorst about her mother's family: "Mary Francis Walsh, was born in southeastern Ireland in County Kilkenny and came to this country when she was nine years old [about 1848-1849] with her parents, brothers and sisters.
 Her father was a tailor but took up farming.
 They lived in New Jersey awhile and when she finished grade school she had one year of schooling in a convent in New York.
 They moved to Bellevue [Jackson County] Iowa where her father bought a farm of 120 acres and built a nice home.
 She was married near there.
 One of her brothers was a lawyer in Philadelphia, one brother was a salesman and her youngest? brother was studying for the priesthood when he went swimming, took cramps, and drowned.
 Two of her sisters married and one taught school and remained single.
 Lucian's (TeBockhorst) grandma Walsh died in 1926 at the age of 86."

-In 1860 the family of John and Margaret Walsh were farming in Prairie Springs township, Jackson County, Iowa, an area adjacent to Washington township in Dubuque County where Edmund and Mary Walsh were raising their own family.
-According to the 1860 census, members of John and Margaret's family included Catherine (16), Bridget (14), Anna (12), William (11), Joseph (8) and Nicholas (5), the older children born in Ireland and the younger two in New Jersey.
+In 1860 the same family of John and Margaret Walsh were farming in Prairie Springs township, Jackson County, Iowa, an area adjacent to Washington township in Dubuque County where Edmund and Mary Walsh were raising their own family.
+According to the 1860 census, members of John and Margaret's family included Catherine (age 16), Bridget (14), Anna (12), William (11), Joseph (8) and Nicholas (5), the older children born in Ireland and the younger two in New Jersey.

 Additional analysis of this family suggests they were living in Monmouth County, New Jersey in 1850, the household including John (34), Margaret (34), Mary (10), Catherine (9), Bridgett (7), Ann (5), and William (3) - all born in Ireland.
-Again, the Mary Welsh listed here is the age Mary Francis Walsh would have been.
+Again, the Mary Welsh listed here is the age Mary Frances Walsh would have been.

-Looking at available immigration records the family of John and Margaret Walsh may have landed in Boston on June 10, 1848 (a day after Edmund's family).
-Family members listed aboard that ship included John Walsh (age 35), Mrs. Walsh (age 35), Mary (age 9), Catharine (age 7), Biddy (age 5), and Ann (age 3).
-Notes: Biddy is a nickname for Bridget.
-According to the 1910 census, Mary Walsh cites her immigration year as 1848.
+Looking at available immigration records the family of John and Margaret Walsh seems to have landed in Boston on June 10, 1848 (a day after Edmund Walsh's family).
+Family members listed aboard the immigrant ship John Currier (696 tons) included John Walsh (age 35), Mrs. Walsh (age 35), Mary (age 9), Catharine (age 7), Biddy (age 5), and Ann (age 3).

-Marriage Record: John Walsh (address: Higginstown) and Margaret Tynan married May 24, 1838 in Gowran Catholic Parish, Co.
+Marriage Record (address: Higginstown): John Walsh and Margaret Tynan married May 24, 1838 in Gowran Catholic Parish, Co.
 Kilkenny, Ireland.
 John and Margaret were Roman Catholic.
 Ages and Parents names not given.
 Witnesses were John Butler and Anne Tynan.

-IGI Record: John Walsh (born abt 1813) and Margaret Tynan (born abt 1817) were married on May 24, 1838 in Gowran, Co.
+IGI submission: John Walsh (born abt 1813) and Margaret Tynan (born abt 1817) were married on May 24, 1838 at Gowran, Co.
 Kilkenny, Ireland.

 Baptism Record: Mary Walsh, daughter of John Walsh and Margaret Tynan, baptized February 28 1839 in St. John's RC Parish.
 Address given as Johns Green.
-Sponsors were John Butler and Anne Tynan
+Sponsors were John Butler and Anne Tynan (the same names from her parent's marriage record).

 Baptism Record: Catherine Walsh, daughter of John Walsh and Margaret Tynan, baptized May 9, 1841 in St. John's RC Parish.
 Address given as Barrack Street.
 Sponsors were John Loughlan and Mary Tynan.
 Mother given as Peggy.